 Now is a good time to review your change management process and ensure it relies on robust data.
 The benefits will extend beyond IT security.

-I wish you and your organizations a safe 2017, and recommend you visit the BMC SecOps webpage or try BMC Discovery for yourself.
+I wish you and your organizations a safe end of the year, and recommend you visit the BMC SecOps webpage or try BMC Discovery for yourself.
 In addition, we invite you to read the new Forbes Insights Security Survey to see how you can benefit your security practice.